taylortom/workshops-src/_pages/workshops.md

 ### Adiré Eleko Cloth 10am - 4pm - £45

-Investigate the traditional ethnic dye resist technique of Adiré Eleko.
+Investigate the traditional ethnic dye resist technique of Adiré Eleko which originates from Western Nigeria.

 Enjoy a short history of its origins and guidance on how to create your own fabric.
 You will then add hand embellishment to your cloth before creating a set of unique cards or picture .